saturnflyer/surrounded/README.md

 Damn right.

-But you don't want to continually set those `Thread` variables, do you?
+But you don't want to continually set those context details, do you?

 _No.
 That's annoying._